cantone/signal-to-action/README.md

 └── reference/            # Specifications
 ```

+## The Challenge This Solves

+As a sole UX resource supporting hundreds of engineers:

+- **Information Overload**: Multiple meetings daily, each generating hours of discussion
+- **Context Switching**: Jumping between numerous projects and teams
+- **Documentation Debt**: No time to properly document decisions and rationale
+- **Scalability Crisis**: Being asked to cover more features with the same (or less) time
+- **Evidence Gaps**: Decisions questioned months later with no clear trail
+- **Collaboration Barriers**: Team members equally overwhelmed, minimal bandwidth to help

 ## Use Cases

-- **Meeting to Actions**: Transform transcripts into concrete next steps
+- **Meeting to Actions**: Transform transcripts into concrete next steps without manual note-taking
-- **Story to Design**: Convert JIRA stories into design specifications
+- **Story to Design**: Convert JIRA stories into design specifications in minutes, not hours
-- **Spec to Technical Plan**: Extract implementation tasks from PRDs
+- **Spec to Technical Plan**: Extract implementation tasks from PRDs systematically
-- **Brainstorming**: Generate creative solutions from constraints
+- **Brainstorming**: Generate creative solutions from constraints when you're the only designer
+- **Stakeholder Alignment**: Create evidence-backed summaries for leadership in standardized formats
+- **Design Rationale**: Maintain decision trails for when "why did we do it this way?" comes up

 ## Philosophy

-This system embraces several key principles:
+This system embraces several key principles born from real-world pressure:

-1. **Natural Language First**: Instructions should be readable by humans, not just machines
+1. **Natural Language First**: No time to learn complex syntax - instructions must be readable by humans, not just machines
-2. **Evidence-Based**: No claims without citations
+2. **Evidence-Based**: When you're outnumbered 100:1, every design decision needs bulletproof citations
-3. **Modular Design**: Components should be reusable and composable
+3. **Modular Design**: Reuse everything possible - build once, apply everywhere
-4. **Quality Over Speed**: Better to be accurate than fast
+4. **Speed WITH Quality**: Can't afford to be slow OR wrong when supporting hundreds of engineers
-5. **Human + AI**: Designed for collaboration, not replacement
+5. **Human + AI**: AI as a force multiplier, not replacement - augment one person to do the work of a team
+6. **Minimal Dependencies**: Works with limited help from time-constrained colleagues
+7. **Scale Through Systems**: If it's not systematic, it won't scale

 ## Documentation